technicalguru/docker-mailserver/README.md

 # Features
 * A complete SMTP mailserver using TLS, DKIM, SPF and other modern capabilities
-* Administrating domains and mailboxes on this server via Web UI
+* Administrating domains and mailboxes via a Web UI
 * Scanning incoming and outgoing e-mails for viruses and spam
 * Reading and writing e-mails from anywhere in the world using a Web UI
 * Maintaining all meta information in a database instead of files